next-multilingual/next-multilingual/src/messages/README.md

 - Why `.properties` files?
 - Why is the key so long and doesn't even seem to be used by `useMessages`
 - Why use ICU?
-- Why use named variables?
 - Etc.

-No problem, all the answers an be found in the `messages` section in the [design decisions](../../docs/design-decisions.md) document.
+No problem, all the answers can be found in the `messages` section in the [design decisions](../../docs/design-decisions.md) document.